 On my first bike trip our leaders took us to a beautiful ceramic shop—Ceramiche Rampini— where a number of people in our groups spent wads of money which is easy to do.
 The hand make beautiful pottery of every type in unusual colors.
 It’s located of the road between Radda and Gaiole and there’s a decent map on their web site: http://www.rampiniceramics.com/contact/workshop.php)

-When my sis and I came back to the Chianti area in 2010, I took her through Castellina and Radda and to my amazement we found Ceramiche Rampini.
+When my sister and I came back to the Chianti area in 2010, I took her through Castellina and Radda and to my amazement we found Ceramiche Rampini.
 I wrote in my journal at the time: ‘We were the only ones there and the guy working wasn’t very friendly so we just looked for a few minutes, picked up a card and strolled the grounds.’

-When we brought my daughter to this area in 2014, we stopped again and my daughter bought a salt and pepper set for a friend and I bought small bowls with a lizard design for my grandson.
+When we brought my daughter to this area in 2014, we stopped again and my daughter bought a salt and pepper set for a friend and I bought small bowls with a lizard design for my grandsons.
 My daughter took lots of pictures of their pottery in hopes she might be able to order some dishes in the not too distant future but none of us has hit the lottery yet.

 Even though their pottery is quite expensive, it’s definitely worth a stop; not only is the pottery beautiful, the grounds and the setting are lovely.